ozbunae/Bank_Loan_Predictions/README.md

 SMOTE stands for Synthetic Minority Oversampling Technique.
 This is a statistical technique for increasing the number of cases in your dataset in a balanced way.
 SMOTE takes the entire dataset as an input, but it increases the percentage of only the minority cases.

+This final confusion matirix is almost perfect.
+The false positive and false negative rate are increible low comparative to true positive and negative.
+With an accuracy of almost 100%, this model will help predict who to send these Personal Loan offers to within a fraction of a point.

 ![Final Confusion Matrix](images/Confusion_Matrix_RF.png)

 ### 6.2 Feature Importance
  Feature importance refers to a class of techniques for assigning scores to input features to a predictive model that indicates the relative importance of each feature when making a prediction.

+ Here it is important to note that mortgage rate and mortgage holder did not make it to the top of the list of importance.
+I though for sure that it would hit the top of the list due to poeple doing home improvements.
+When I looked back at the zipcodes it turns out many of these zipcodes are in areas of California like Berkeley.
+This means an augmented concentration of higher education.
+This aligns with our data showing that credit card debt and education were the two highest reasons someone took a personal loan.

  ![Feature Importance](images/Feature_Importance.png)